 (6) The Examination and resolution of the complaint shall be under the control of the Arbitrator and the Seller and Buyer shall comply with all directions that may be given by the Auctioneer in respect of the complaint.

 (7) The Arbitrator may require, before proceeding to examine and determine the complaint that the Arbitrator’s fees and expenses shall be paid in advance.
 The Seller and Buyer shall thereupon each pay one-half of the sum stipulated by the Arbitrator.

-(8) The Arbitrator may direct that the horse shall be subject to such trial as he may direct and the Seller and Buyer shall lend their full cooperation to such a trial.
+(8) The Arbitrator may direct that the pony shall be subject to such trial as he may direct and the Seller and Buyer shall lend their full cooperation to such a trial.

 (10) Upon the determination of the complaint, the Arbitrator may at his discretion order that the unsuccessful party pay to the other all the costs and expenses associated with the Complaints Procedure.

 11. HARD HATS

 Any person riding an animal at the Sale Premises must wear a hard riding hat of an approved standard.